amc3631/StockAnalysis/README.md

 # StockAnalysis
 Read stock data from file and write all local extrema found in data.
+Calculate simple moving average and write local extreme of the averaged data to give a more general idea of the highs and lows of the stock.
+Project is a Microsoft Visual Studio C++ solution.

 How to use: